 The photos taken in Hong Kong between 1945 and 1951 seem to show a reasonably happy woman:

 Thomas and Evelina played their part in the speedy rebuilding of Hong Kong: I’ll discuss Thomas’s work as a baker in a future post, and Evelina found employment as a dental receptionist.
-She was no doubt even happier the week she won a huge lottery prize and they hired a floor of the Hong Kong Hotel to celebrate.
+She was no doubt very happy the week she won a huge lottery prize and they hired a floor of the Hong Kong Hotel to celebrate.
 Some of that money was later to enable her and Thomas to buy a house in England, which Thomas designed himself, drawing on the principles of feng shui he’d learnt in Hong Kong.
 Then Evelina’s life changed, and not for the better.
 Thomas wanted a child from the start, and various stories were later told as to why it took so long for them to conceive, but in 1950 they were successful.

 Brian was born in the French Hospital in October.
 This was the scene of Evelina’s first internment, and of the terrifying ‘lock down’ after the arrest of Dr. Selwn-Clarke in May 1943, and it was a difficult birth.